apache/incubator-gluten/README.md

 # 3.2 Custom Build

-Another way is build from source, copy the jar to your spark jars, then enable Gluten plugin when you start your spark context.
-Here is the simple example.
-Refer to Velox or Clickhouse backend below for more details.
+Alternatively, you can build gluten from source, then do some configurations to enable Gluten plugin for Spark.
+Here is a simple example.
+Please refer to the corresponding backend part below for more details.

 ```
 export gluten_jvm_jar = /PATH/TO/GLUTEN/backends-velox/target/<gluten-jar>